 - Be sure to massage the leaves of the kale well with the dressing prior to adding the other salad ingredients.
 This helps to reduce the bitterness and toughness of the kale.

-How to store quinoa salad
+How to Store Quinoa salad

 Recipe FAQs